-The Aussie-owned fast food chain began in Western Australia.
+The Aussie-owned fast-food chain began in Western Australia.
 Originally a family business, Red Rooster was acquired, and the chain expanded, by Coles Myer.
-Along with two other chicken brands it is now owned by Australian private equity firm Archer Capital, via its investment in the company Craveable Brands (or as they self-consciously style it, craveable brands.).
+Along with two other chicken brands it is now owned by Hong Kong-based company PAG Asia Capital via its investment in the company Craveable Brands.

-As of 2018 the chain had 359 stores across Australia.
-An online delivery platform and national delivery was rolled out in 2016.
+As of 2018, the chain had 359 stores across Australia.
+An online delivery platform and national delivery were rolled out in 2016.